opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 *Disposal of assets*

-<span id="form7_p1" class="anchor"></span>1 (1) The defendant must not remove from Singapore in any way dispose of or deal with or diminish the value of any of his assets which are in Singapore whether in his own name or not and whether solely or jointly owned up to the value $ .
+1 (1) The defendant must not remove from Singapore in any way dispose of or deal with or diminish the value of any of his assets which are in Singapore whether in his own name or not and whether solely or jointly owned up to the value $ .
 This prohibition includes the following assets in particular

 > (a) the property known as ... or the net sale money after payment of any mortgages if it has been sold;